 In February of 1997, the Philharmonic voted to end its discrimination against women.
 It was a move seen as progress, but the pace of employing women was movied slow.
 In late December 2012, women made up just 6% of the VPO’s membership, compared to 14% in the Berlin Philharmonic, 30% in the London Symphony Orchestra, and 36% in the New York Philharmonic.

 Critics say that the same negative hiring pattern emerge with race.
 The VPO is working to change these practices.
-In December of 2018, for the first time in its history, the Philharmonic is opening an academy to train musicians hands-on.
-Auditions will be held in Lugano, Salzburg, Frankfurt; Budapest, and New York.
-This will widen their recruiting network and, hopefully, diversify their membership.
+In December of 2018, for the first time in its history, the Philharmonic has openened an academy to train musicians hands-on.
+Auditions were held in Lugano, Salzburg, Frankfurt; Budapest, and New York.
+This has widened their recruiting network with the hope of diversifying their membership.

 Looking further back into their history, the VPO has acknowledged that they were not immune to dark history of Central Europe during WW2.
 The horror of the war and Nazism infiltrated the VPO.
 For an extended period, they refused to deal with their Nazi past, including very belatedly revoking an honour that had been given to Baldur von Schirach, the leader of the Hitler Youth.

 In 2013, the VPO published the findings of three historians, who they hired to carry out an independent study of the VPO’s Nazi past.
 In was the first step in making amends with the horrors that occurred during that time and the role the Nazis played in the Philharmonic’s governance.

 Like most fine things in the world, you have to see it to believe it.
 The Philharmonic is no exception.
 For the most authentic VPO experience you have to look to Vienna itself.